We have both metal forging and metal casting capabilities.

 Metal Forging vs. Metal Casting

 Sun Fast International has numerous metal casting and metal forging offshore sourcing capabilities.
-We also offer comprehensive, turnkey project management to coordinate every aspect of the strategic offshore production process.
+We also offer comprehensive, turnkey project management to coordinate every aspect of the offshore manufacturing process.
 From design and prototyping to full production, packaging, and shipping, we have the connections and contacts to provide offshore sourcing and fabrication services for a wide range of products.

 Metal Casting and Metal Forging Methods